dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 fruit.
 Especially if you don't vet them.
-This is another great ability to develop: you need to be able to quickly run people through a gambit and understand how they're going to react in various similar future situations (?).
+This is another great ability to develop: you need to be able to quickly run people through a gambit and understand how they're going to react in various similar future situations.
 All while appearing approachable and non-judgemental.

-(this is something my family probably should have taught me, but kind of left out... then again, it's my experiences that have made me who i am today, but that probably wasn't the intent)
+This was something that wasn't explicitly taught to me by my family.

 All of this contrasts my own values (to a greater degree in the past) because I like being exposed to all kinds of people, regardless of